Kinto/kinto/docs/api/1.x/accounts.rst

         }

 Alternatively, accounts can be created using POST.
-Supply the user_id and password in the request body and remove user_id from the url.
+Supply the user id and password in the request body and remove user id from the URL.
 The following request is equivalent to the example PUT call:

     .. sourcecode:: bash